exonum/exonum-doc/src/get-started/java-binding.md

 specified by the `ejb-log-config-path` parameter.
 If no file was provided, the logs are disabled.
 Exonum Java package provides an example `log4j-fallback.xml` configuration file that can be found at the installation directory.
+With this file `INFO`-level messages are output to stdout.
 Also, see [Application Guide][app-tutorial] for more information on configuring the Exonum Java App.

-Default `log4j-fallback.xml` file outputs `INFO`-level messages to stdout.

 See [`log4j` documentation][log4j-docs] for more information on possible configuration options.